nicholasphair/nicholasphair.github.io-v1/index.md

 ---

 ## The Site
-This website is (clearly) a work in progress.
+This website will forever be a work in progress.
 I hope to use it mainly as a blog.

 Creating this website was motivated by my ever growing collection of notes.
-Everytime I learn something I take pretty detailed notes of my new understanding.
+Every time I learn something I take pretty detailed notes of my new understanding.
 Rather than maintain an abundance of notebooks, scratchpads, and text files I thought it be best to consolidate them in one central spot, here.
 Instead of hoarding my knowledge